Supported Sets -- A New Foundation For Nominal Sets And Automata: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have seen that by going from the base category of sets to supported sets, nominal sets for various symmetries turn out to be monadic.
-Considering the simple definition of $\Supp{A}$, it is surprising that to the best of our knowledge, it has not been discussed in the literature before.

-For name binding, supported sets have a functor inspired by de Bruijn indices, which even lifts to the abstraction functor in nominal sets.
-It remains for research whether a similar functor for name binding can be found for other data alphabets, most notably for the total order symmetry on $\Q$.
-Because of the little structure, we conjecture that such a binding functor for $\Q$ can not be found on the level of supported sets.
+We have seen that by going from the base category of sets to supported sets, nominal sets for various symmetries surprisingly turn out to be monadic.
+Supported sets have a functor for name binding, which even lifts to the abstraction functor in nominal sets.
+It remains for future work whether a similar name binding functor can be found for other data alphabets, most notably for the total order symmetry on $\Q$, and whether multiple atoms can be bound simultaneously, as it is possible in nominal sets~\cite{Clouston13}.
+It can be conjectured that such generalizations are not possible on the level of supported sets.

 On the positive side, due to the little structure of supported sets, it provides a common foundation for the nominal sets for different symmetries, in the sense of being described by monads on supported sets.
 The monadicity can be used to relate nominal automata with register automata, which have a natural definition in supported sets.
-It remains for future investigation how the \emph{semantics} of register automata can be phrased in supported sets.
+It remains for future investigation how the \emph{data semantics} of register automata can be phrased in supported sets.
 We are optimistic that it helps to develop a categorical semantics for register automata for data alphabets and signatures beyond symmetries (e.g.~those for priority queues \cite{CasselHJS16}).
-When developing algorithms, in particular learning algorithms, for register or nominal automata~\cite{CasselHJS16,DBLP:conf/lics/UrbatS20,DBLP:conf/popl/MoermanS0KS17}, supported sets directly yield a finite representation that can help in the implementation.
+When developing algorithms, in particular learning algorithms and minimization algorithms, for register or nominal automata~\cite{CasselHJS16,DBLP:conf/lics/UrbatS20,DBLP:conf/popl/MoermanS0KS17}, supported sets directly yield a finite representation that can help in the implementation and complexity analysis.

-\begin{acks} The author thanks Jurriaan Rot, Joshua Moerman, and Frits Vaandrager for inspiring discussions.
-This work is supported by the \grantsponsor{nwo}{NWO TOP project}{https://www.nwo.nl/} \grantnum{nwo}{612.001.852}. \end{acks}

 \ifthenelse{\boolean{proofsinappendix}}{